Foodie Weekend in Nashville, TN

 Note: The 404 Hotel does not allow children under 12 or pets.

-We enjoyed some delicious elevated bar snacks while tasting a variety of ciders.
+I enjoyed some delicious elevated bar snacks while tasting a variety of ciders.
 My favorite flagship ciders were Bobs Your Uncle and Tiki Tonik.
-Chris also liked the Six One Five, which tastes sort of like sweet tea.
+Another memorable cider was the Six One Five, which tastes sort of like sweet tea.

 I also really enjoyed the seasonal cider BTC (Bourbon Tart Cherry).